markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 As we do with each new project, we'll create a GitHub repository and clone it on our local machine.
 We'll then create a GitHub Issue to define the requirements for our MVP.
 Finally, we'll create branches to do our work in.

 - Create a new repository in GitHub called "robot-gladiators".

-> **Asset Needed:** Screenshot of options when creating a repository to remind students of the process
+Make sure to make it a public repository and check the box for "Initialize this repository with a README".

 - Navigate to the "Issues" tab in the newly created repository and create the following issues for us to make feature branches from: